This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-- Oil: Heat to 350 degrees before adding in cod.
+- Cooking Oil: Heat to 350 degrees Fahrenheit before adding in your cod.

-- Tortilla Shells: Make your own homemade tortillas or choose any store bought variety that are about 6 inches.
+- Tortilla Shells: Make your own homemade tortillas or choose any store bought variety that are about 6 inches wide.

-- Prep fish: Prepare the cod by cutting them in one-inch pieces about 3-4 inches long.
-Salt and pepper and set aside.
+- Prep Fish: Prepare the cod by cutting them in one-inch pieces about 3-4 inches long.
+Salt and pepper and then set aside.

-- Fry: Add cod to the preheated oil until golden brown about 2-3 minutes each side.
+- Fry: Add cod to the preheated oil and cook until golden brown about 2-3 minutes each side.
 Remove and set aside on plate.

 - Assemble: Put together the tacos on a flour tortilla and top with fresh pico and cilantro ranch dressing.

-- Make a slaw to add extra crunch: Making a simple slaw to stuff in the taco will add the perfect additional crunch to your taco.
+- Add Slaw: Making a simple slaw to stuff in the taco will add the perfect additional crunch.
 You will want to mix finely shredded cabbage, chopped red onion, apple cider vinegar, oil and salt to make a great slaw that will go perfectly with the spices from the cod batter.

 - Drain the Fried Fish: When you remove your fish from the pan, lay them on a paper towel lined plate to soak up any excess oil from the fish.

-- Serve with: Lime wedges, avocado, slaw, rice, pico, cilantro ranch dressing, shredded cheese, mexican street corn
+- Serve With: Lime wedges, avocado, slaw, Mexican rice, salsa, pico, cilantro ranch dressing, shredded cheese, or Mexican street corn.

-- Sift flour: Before adding the flour into the batter mix, sift it to get the perfect consistency in the batter.
+- Sift Flour: Before adding the flour into the batter mix, sift it to get the perfect consistency.